In sustainable agriculture systems, a comprehensive weed management strategy involves a deliberate, two-pronged approach:

 For tractor cultivation or wheel hoes, working rates are the same over a wide range of weed densities, but some weeds will inevitably escape these events.
 Hand pulling and/or hoeing, on the other hand, can provide 100% weed control, but with time and cost increasing in proportion to the density of weeds present.

-Making several passes with tractor or push-tools can contribute to an efficient weeding strategy.
+The takeaway?
+Making several passes with tractor-mounted or push-tools can contribute to an efficient weeding strategy.

-For more information, see Evaluation of Scale-appropriate Weed Control Tools for the Small Farm, a Northeast Sustainable Agriculture Research & Education project.
+For more information, see Evaluation of Scale-appropriate Weed Control Tools for the Small Farm, a Northeast Sustainable Agriculture Research & Education (SARE) project.

-More weedlings = more cultivation.
 Invariably, some weedlings will survive.
-It is important to note that the density of surviving weeds, or "escapes," is proportional to the initial density.
+It is important to note that the density of surviving weeds, or "escapees," is proportional to the initial density.
 In other words, more weed seedlings equals more survivors.